nicholscrawford/Math5600/README.md

 ## Description

 Code for the numerical analysis class.
 Solving linear systems of equations using elimination with pivoting.
+Solving systems of linear equations with iteritive methods, (great for sparse probelms).

 ## Installation